Britney Spears conservatorship case: Temporary conservatorship and initial dispute

 On February 1, Los Angeles County Superior Court Commissioner Reva Goetz placed Spears and her estate in a temporary conservatorship at the request of Jamie, who became co-conservator alongside attorney Andrew M. Wallet.
 The approval process under Goetz reportedly took ten minutes.
 The petition claimed that Spears suffered from dementia; this was not corroborated by medical documents, including examinations that included the name of a doctor, J. Edward Spar.

-On February 4, Spears while hospitalized contacted Adam Streisand to represent her, but he was released from court after lawyers determined Spears "lack[ed] the capacity to retain counsel".
+On February 4, Spears contacted Adam Streisand while hospitalized to represent her, but he was released from court after lawyers determined Spears "lack[ed] the capacity to retain counsel".
 At this point, Samuel D. Ingham III became Spears's court-appointed attorney, while Vivian Lee Thoreen had begun to represent Jamie.
 The conservatorship was intended to last until this date; despite this, it was still in place on February 6, when Spears was released from the hold.

 On February 22, Spears hired attorney Jon Eardley, who argued that her civil rights were being violated under the conservatorship, as it was established without "necessary five days notice" to Spears, and thus was invalid; he attempted to take the issue to federal court.
 Again, an attorney for Jamie filed that Spears was not fit to hire counsel, and Eardley was released from court on February 25.

 On March 10, Goetz gave Spears a $1,500 weekly allowance and had her legal fees reduced as a result of financial obligations to Federline regarding custody.
 Spears continued to undergo psychological evaluations.
 Additionally, she was allowed to retain her entertainment lawyer, permitting her to appear as a guest star in the American TV sitcom How I Met Your Mother.